ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 The key differences are:

-1. Since there is no 'none' type in runtime, we must return same type in both if and else block or return nothing from neither of the blocks
+1. Since there is no 'none' type in runtime, we must return same type in both if and else block or return nothing from neither of the blocks.
-2. Return type must be number type
+2. Return type must be number type.
-        * Note : this restriction will be removed after
+    * Note : this restriction will be removed later on.
-3. 'else' block is omittable only if 'if' block returns nothing
+3. 'else' block is omittable only if 'if' block returns nothing.

 ```
     let returnVal  = if(cast</f32/>(${t[0]}) + 1.0f > cast</f32/>(${t[1]} - 1i)){